Analyticity and resurgence in wall-crossing formulas: Final remarks: more examples and other classes of stability data

 Let $M=T^\ast C$ be the cotangent bundle of a complex projective curve $C$, and $L\subset M$ to be the union of a fixed cotangent fiber $T_{x_0}^\ast C$ and a smooth spectral curve $\Sigma\subset M$.
 We can apply the above considerations to this case. \footnote{The fact that $L$ is not smooth does not create problems as long as $\Sigma$ has only Morse ramification points.} Then the above-described stability data control the resurgence properties of the WKB expansion in the Planck constant $t=\hbar$ of the value of the wave function $\psi$ at $x_0\in \C$ of the ordinary linear differential equation with the small parameter $\hbar$ and the spectral curve $\Sigma$ (Voros resurgence).
 An example is given by the wave function of the Schr\"odinger operator $P=-(\hbar \partial_x)^2+V(x)$ where $V(x)$ is a polynomial.
 The Stokes automorphisms can be written in terms of the so-called Voros symbols.
 They have been known since 90's (see e.g. [DelPh] or [IwNak] for a more recent exposition).
 Our geometric considerations provide an alternative point of view on the subject.
+The story which involves more general holonomic $DQ$-modules is far beyond this paper and will be discussed in one of the subsequent papers on our big project ``Holomorphic Floer Theory" (see [KoSo4]).

 Notice that if we allow $x_0$ vary then we will have more walls and the corresponding wall-crossing structure is related to $2d-4d$ wall-crossing formulas described in Section 3.9.
 The general idea which relates the above geometry to differential equations (or, better, bundles with flat connections) is to consider $Hom(\Sigma, T_{x}^\ast C), x\in C$ in the Fukaya category of $T^\ast C$ (treated as $C^\infty$ $4$-dimensional symplectic manifold).
 Since Floer homology are invariant with respect to Hamiltonian deformations, the family of these vector spaces gives rise to a bundle with connection on $C$ via the Riemann-Hilbert correspondence.